Where Light Is Needed.

 Much like the herbal plants displayed at Zürich’s old botanical garden, Carlos pays special interest to herbs, their role within urban ecosystems and their power as healing agents.
 Many of these herbs, also knows as weeds, are part of the spontaneous vegetation that can be found in modern cities.
 These unwanted and unplanned vegetation flourishes in the in-between spaces and, like the layers of Carlos’s paintings, appear and disappear where and when one least notices.

-Where Light Is Needed is an invitation to look through the surface, whether it be the earth, the canvas or the urban structure of the city, in search for the singular within everyday life.
+Where Light Is Needed is an invitation to look through the surface, whether it is earth, the canvas or the urban structure of the city, in search for the singular within everyday life.
 Like an immersive installation the exhibition unfolds in different layers, using different mediums to explore the life of these unwanted plants.
-The small mounts of earth and the plants held within them spur from the concrete with the same resiliency that they do on the city wall— isolated cases that are brought together under one same light, a light that creates space as it reflects on the surface, providing a place for the unexpected to flourish.
+The small mounts of earth and the plants held within them spur from the concrete with the same resiliency that they do on the city wall— isolated cases that are brought together under one same light, a light that creates space as it reflects on the surface, providing a place for the unexpected to flourish